Azure VM Series Retirement 2028: Affected VMs and Migration

 Will Public IPs, SSH Keys, or Credentials Change?

-• Static public IPs: Remain unchanged during resize
+• Static public IPs: Remain unchanged during in-place resize

-• Dynamic public IPs: May change after stop/start — convert to static first
+• Dynamic public IPs: May change after stop/start.
+Convert to static before migration if the IP matters

-• SSH keys / Windows credentials: Remain unchanged when resizing
+• SSH keys and Windows credentials: Remain unchanged when resizing an existing VM

 • NIC configuration: Preserved during in-place resize

-If you create a new VM instead of resizing, IPs and credentials depend on how the new VM is configured.
+If you create a new VM instead of resizing, all IPs and credentials depend on the configuration of the new VM.
+In that case, plan IP reassignment and credential setup separately.

 How to Keep Your Disk Data Safe During Migration